engity-com/bifroest/docs/reference/environment/ssh.md

 If a channel-open request is still unanswered when its source operation is canceled, Bifröst closes the target transport so the pending request cannot retain a channel slot.
 This also interrupts other active channels of the same incoming connection; later requests can establish a new transport.

-If the open result has already arrived, Bifröst closes only that operation's channel or forwarded connection.
-Canceling an operation **after** its target channel opened does not close the shared transport.
-An open result arriving concurrently with cancellation may still cause the shared transport to close.
+If the open result has already arrived, Bifröst normally closes only that operation's channel or forwarded connection.
+A subsystem target that does not finish within two seconds after its source is canceled causes the shared target transport to close.
+An open result arriving concurrently with cancellation may also cause the shared transport to close.

 ## Configuration {: #configuration}